vita-epfl/Helvipad/README.md

 ## Acknowledgments

-This project was developed at the [Visual Intelligence for Transportation Laboratory (VITA)](https://www.epfl.ch/labs/vita/) at EPFL.
+This work was supported by the [EPFL Center for Imaging](https://imaging.epfl.ch/) through a Collaborative Imaging Grant.
-We thank all VITA lab members for their insightful feedback and help in improving the quality of this manuscript.
+We thank the VITA lab members for their valuable feedback, which helped to enhance the quality of this manuscript.
-We also express our gratitude to Dr. Simone Schaub-Meyer and Oliver Hahn for their advice towards the end of the project.
+We also express our gratitude to Dr. Simone Schaub-Meyer and Oliver Hahn for their insightful advice during the project's final stages.